eladdd/FlightSearchProject-GraphsAlgo/README.md

 # GraphsAlgorithm

-Client-Server multithreading web app for the course "Programming in the Web Environment" HIT.
+Client-Server multithreading web server for the course "Programming in the Web Environment" HIT.

 Implementation of graph algorithms: 1.
 BFS .
 2. Dijkstra.
 For search the cheapest/shortest Flights Path.